masonsherbondy/zillow-regression/README.md

 ### Wrangle

-* Write modules with functions that acquire, prepare and split the data. -Import modules into notebook and test functions -Document individual reasons for data prep
+* Write modules with functions that acquire, prepare and split the data.
+    * Import modules into notebook and test functions
+    * Document individual reasons for data prep

 ### Explore